December 20, 2019

 One final focus area surrounded Mali’s framebuffer descriptors.
 OpenGL features “multiple render target” support, allowing an app to render to different render targets (surfaces) at once, useful for effects like deferred shading.
 Mali GPUs support this feature in hardware since Mali T760, via the “multiple framebuffer descriptor”.
 Nevertheless, earlier Mali GPUs do not support this feature in hardware, instead emulating support in software.
 These GPUs use the simplified “single framebuffer descriptor”.
 We improved support for handling these simplified descriptors, reverse-engineering and integrating features like transaction elimination.
 As a bonus, this work also benefits anyone with T6xx GPUs.

-With these improvements and many other minor features and bug fixes, we brought T720 and T820 up to feature parity with our existing boards, and we added these boards boards into our continuous integration infrastructure to ensure Panfrost continues to work beautifully.
+With these improvements and many other minor features and bug fixes, we brought T720 and T820 up to feature parity with our existing boards, and added these into our continuous integration infrastructure to ensure Panfrost continues to work beautifully.
 Panfrost is now ready for daily use on Mali GPUs from T720 to T860.
 All of the source code is upstream… so happy hacking :-)